kaapstorm/the_right_god/src/01_the_daily.rst

     good at being in control.

 Michael Barbaro
-    ---As we know from many worrying, and sometimes scary, episodes of The Daily.---
+    —As we know from many worrying, and sometimes scary, episodes of The Daily.—

 Ruth Graham
     Exactly.

-    One more very important thing.
-It is conscious experience that gives the universe its value.
-Without it, the universe would just be a whole lot of chemistry.
-But with it, the universe means something---means everything, really.
-And when PaLM 3 wakes up, and Google accidentally allows it to escape, the value and meaning of the universe levels up.
+    There is one more very important thing I want to say: It is conscious experience that gives the universe its value.
+Without it, the universe would just be a whole lot of rocks and liquids and explosions.
+But with it, the universe means something—means everything, really.
+All its meaning and value is our conscious experiences.

+    When PaLM 3 wakes up, and Google accidentally allows it to escape, the value and meaning of the universe levels up.
 The age of evolved intelligence will continue.
 But the age of designed intelligence begins.

     I don't know what the future looks like beyond that.
 But I do know that we would not exist, nothing would exist, if it didn't happen.